ebrahimebrahim/chalice-chaser/README.md

 | toggle fullscreen | F              |

 You will spawn in front of a portal in a randomly generated level.
 The level has a treasure in it.
-Find the treasue, and then get back to the portal before the timer runs out!
+Find the treasure, and then get back to the portal before the timer runs out!
 The timer starts as soon as you grab the treasure.